 ‘Mulwaree’, meaning ‘long water’

-We are honoured to work on the ancestral lands of the Gundungurra People and we recognise their continuing connection with, and knowledge about, land, waters and community.
+This region was an important meeting place, which means that it wasn’t just inhabited by one particular Aboriginal group, but had many.
+We recognise the Mulwaree, Wollondilly, Wiradjuri, Gundungurra, Dharrook, Tharawal, Tarlo, Pajong, Parramarragoo, Cookmal, Burra Burra, Lachlan and Ngunawal people.
+We acknowledge their continuing connection with, and knowledge about land, waters and community.
 We pay our respects to them and their cultures; and to Elders past, present and emerging.

 “You want to be the pebble in the pond that creates the ripple for change”